jootse84/jootse84.github.io/_posts/2017-03-08-perceptrons.md

 A perceptron classifier is a simple model of a neuron.
-This machine learning algorithm is used as a supervised learning binary classifier - a function that given a set of elements can decide if a new element belongs to a predefined category.
+This machine learning algorithm is used as a supervised learning classifier - a function that given a set of elements can decide if a new element belongs to a predefined category.

-We can compare the way it works just as a *simple* biological neuron: the dentrites recieves signals and the cell body process them.
+We can compare the way it works as a *simple version* of a biological neuron: the dentrites recieves signals and the cell body process them.
 After that processing, the axon's neuron will send signals out to other neurons.

 Now you will think, how does the classifier makes the processing?